-Earth is hottest at the Equator and gets cooler toward the poles.
+Earth is hottest at the equator and gets cooler toward the poles.
 The differences in heating create huge convection currents in the troposphere.
-At the Equator, for example, warm air rises up to the tropopause.
+At the equator, for example, warm air rises up to the tropopause.
 When it can’t rise any higher, it flows north or south.

 By the time the moving air reaches 30° N or °S latitude, it has cooled somewhat.
 The cool air sinks to the surface.
-Then it flows over the surface back to the Equator.
+Then it flows over the surface back to the equator.
 Other global winds occur in much the same way.
-There are three enormous convection cells north of the Equator and three south of the Equator.
+There are three enormous convection cells north of the equator and three south of the equator.

 Earth is spinning as air moves over its surface.
 This causes the Coriolis effect.
 Winds blow on a diagonal over the surface due to Coriolis effect.
 From which direction do the northern trade winds blow?

 Without the Coriolis effect the global winds would blow north to south or south to north.
-But the Coriolis effect makes them blow northeast to southwest or the reverse in the Northern Hemisphere.
-The winds blow northwest to southeast or the reverse in the Southern Hemisphere.
+But the Coriolis effect makes them blow northeast to southwest or the reverse in the northern hemisphere.
+The winds blow northwest to southeast or the reverse in the southern hemisphere.

 The wind belts have names.
-The Trade Winds are nearest the Equator.
+The Trade Winds are nearest the equator.
 The next belt is the westerlies.
 Finally are the polar easterlies.
 The names are the same in both hemispheres.

 This jet stream helps planes fly quickly from west to east over North America.
 How do you think it affects planes that fly from east to west?

-Global winds blow from high to low pressure at the base of the atmospheric circulation cells.
+- Global winds blow from high to low pressure at the base of the atmospheric circulation cells.

-The globe has six atmospheric circulation cells.
-Three are north of the Equator and three are south.
+- The globe has six atmospheric circulation cells.
+Three are north of the equator and three are south.
 These cells have names.

-Jet streams are fast moving rivers of air going in opposite directions.
+- Jet streams are fast moving rivers of air going in opposite directions.

-Use the resource below to answer the questions that follow.
+Use this resource to answer the questions that follow.

-What creates wind?
+- What creates wind?

-What are monsoons?
+- What are monsoons?
+How are they created?

-In what direction does the Earth rotate?
+- In what direction does the Earth rotate?

-What are the Westerlies?
+- What are the Westerlies?

 - What is a jet stream?
-Where are the strongest jet streams?
+What is "the" jet stream?

-Which takes longer: a flight from San Francisco to Philadelphia or a flight from Philadelphia to San Francisco?
+- Which takes longer: a flight from San Francisco to Philadelphia or a flight from Philadelphia to San Francisco?
 Why did you make that choice?

-Describe the locations of the major atmospheric convection cells.
+- Describe the locations of the major atmospheric convection cells.
 What creates them?